LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-messaging.md

 ## PCI-DSS compliance

-The LiveEngage secure form is specifically designed to comply with the strict requirements of the Payment Card Industry Data Security Standards (PCI-DSS).
+The Conversational Cloud secure form is specifically designed to comply with the strict requirements of the Payment Card Industry Data Security Standards (PCI-DSS).
 The form was developed under the guidance of a Qualified Security Assessor (QSA) and a dedicated PCI-DSS environment hosts the secure form system components.

-Following the completion of an onsite assessment, the LiveEngage secure form environment has been officially certified as compliant with the requirements of a Level 1 Service Provider PCI-DSS (version 3.1).
+Following the completion of an onsite assessment, the Conversational Cloud secure form environment has been officially certified as compliant with the requirements of a Level 1 Service Provider PCI-DSS (version 3.1).
 Attestation of Compliance (AOC) can be provided upon request.

 ## How it works